I am an American food journalist looking for good stories in Romania.

 Outside Bucharest it's quite easy to find some restaurants offering staples or in rural areas some b&b offering nice meals (using mostly their own dairy & meat & garden vegetables).

-Hope it helps! about 10 years ago
+Hope it helps! over 10 years ago